 Every year during the summer, most Greeks long to travel to the Greek islands.
 The Cycladic island complex in the Aegean Sea is by far a top favorite destination.
 Although the mainland as well as other Greek isles offer exquisite sandy beaches and summer resorts that can make anyone believe that Greece is indeed an earthly paradise, the Cycladic island complex holds its fans captive.
 The reason is that the Cycladic minimalism is an intoxicating life-changing experience, one that we all want to relive year after year.
 The long summers in the Greek islands are easy, carefree, minimal, inspirational and definitely all about sweet living… It’s the Greek version of the la dolce vita story!

 One observation that no one can miss is the lack of forestry in these islands.
 Nature has been “rough” in these parts with plenty of seismic and volcanic activity and there’s evidence of that everywhere.
 The “wild” landscaping in these islands is not only common but a trademark along with all the little white housing scattered everywhere like a white lace.

 Built-in beds, sofas and shelving accommodate the basic needs for resting, sitting, and storing.
 Concrete surfaces (i.e. walls, floors, basins, counter-tops, even entire rooms) in shady colors are to be found almost anywhere.
 They did away of any unsightly joints that remind us of “progressive” human intervention.
 Instead, these concrete surfaces add on a visually textured feel to everything.
-Hence, faux concrete became a very popular technique that has flourished over the last decades (especially with the inclusion of resin in the mix that added further durability).
+Hence, microconcrete and microcement became very popular techniques that have flourished over the last decades (especially with the inclusion of resin in the mix that added further durability).

 Even our perception of time and space changes at the islands, not only because it feels like we are too far away from our busy lifestyles having fun and partying hard.
 I think it has also a lot to do with the actual minimal setting that allows us to focus more specifically on us and our true needs at that given time.
 It awakens our senses, inspires us and definitely reminds us that living can be indeed sweet and dandy!

 I hope you’re enjoying a relaxed and inspirational summer,